The Gold (TV series): Production

 The series was commissioned by the BBC in August 2021.

 The project was announced to have started principal photography in April 2022 with Bonneville, Lowden, Spencer, Cooper and Harris all revealed to be cast and Karia announced as director and Forsyth's Tannadice Pictures producing.
 Filming took place in the UK and Spain and locations included Dorchester Prison in July 2022.

 The show was renewed for a second series in November 2023 with filming scheduled to start in January 2024.
 Returning cast members include Hugh Bonneville, Charlotte Spencer, Emun Elliott, Tom Cullen, Stefanie Martini and Sam Spruell.

+Forsyth confirmed the second series would be the last, explaining that The Gold was always a story he wanted to tell in two parts.

 Broadcast

 The BBC released the first trailer for the show in on 20 January 2023.
 The first episode aired in the UK on BBC One on 12 February 2023 with all episodes immediately available on BBC iPlayer in UHD picture quality.

+The Gold received very high viewing figures in Britain, particularly through the iPlayer catch up service.
+The opening episode eventually attracted ten million viewers.

+It began streaming on Paramount+ in September 2023.
+The BBC commissioned a second series in November 2023, which began airing on BBC One on 8 June 2025, with all episodes released on BBC iPlayer the same day.

-In the United States, the show will premiere on 5 October 2025 on a drama anthology program, Masterpiece, on PBS.
+In the United States, the first series was re-aired on Masterpiece on PBS on 5 October 2025, with the second due to premiere on PBS in October, 2026.

+The Gold has been widely broadcast internationally including on – PBS Masterpiece (North America), Rialto (New Zealand), CBC Gem (Canada), MagentaTV (Germany), Stan (Australia), ERR (Estonia) and BBC First (Asia/India).